tsmatz/minerl-maze-sample/Readme.md

 python3 train_minerl.py
 ```

-> This training will take so long time, since it runs on a single instance.
-To run distributed training, configure and run on ray cluster (multiple workers).
-(You can quickly configure using built-in RL estimator on [Azure Machine Learning](https://tsmatz.wordpress.com/2018/11/20/azure-machine-learning-services/).)
+> Please change ```MsPerTick``` in mission file to speed up training.
+(This uses 50 millisecs between ticks, which is the default value in normal Minecraft game.)
-> Each workers (in a cluster) should be configured to use a virtual monitor, since it runs as a batch in backgroud.
+> You can also run training on multiple workers in Ray cluster to speed up training.
+Each workers in a cluster should be configured to use a virtual monitor, since it runs as a batch in backgroud.
+(Using [Azure Machine Learning](https://tsmatz.wordpress.com/2018/11/20/azure-machine-learning-services/), you can quickly configure cluster with built-in RL estimator.)

-## 5. Run a trained agent
+## 5. Run and check a trained agent

 When you have completed, run and check your trained agent.<br>
 To do this,